 In 2014 Dunottar School joined United Learning, becoming part of a national educational group that seeks to improve the life chances of all the children and young people which it serves.
 This exciting phase in the school’s history saw Dunottar become co-educational, a move which proved to be exceptionally popular.

 United Learning made immediate investments to Dunottar to develop the already excellent facilities.
 Recent developments include the construction of a £2.2 million Sixth Form Centre, opened in April 2019, providing additional modern classrooms, individual and collaborative study areas, along with a café and recreation room.
-Construction work is now underway to build a new Assembly Hall with Drama and Music facilities to meet the future needs of the school community.
+Construction work is nearing completion on our £4.5m Assembly Hall with Drama and Music facilities to meet the future needs of the school community.